ns1-terraform/terraform-provider-ns1/README.md

 Contributions
 ---

-Please refer to the [NS1 Contribution Guidelines](https://github.com/ns1/community) before opening a pull request or issue.
+Pull Requests and issues are welcome.
+See the [NS1 Contribution Guidelines](https://github.com/ns1/community) for more information.

 Known Issues/Roadmap
 --------------------